folio-org/folio-org.github.io/guidelines/development-design-review.md

 Technical leads are also members of the technical design owners.

-They may also be a lead maintainers for some modules.
+They may also be a lead maintainer for some modules.

 ### Code Owner (CO)

 Code owners are collectively responsible for technical aspects of a specific area of the project, for example, a module or shared library.

-Code owners are expected to review pull requests as part of their day to day work on FOLIO.
+Code owners are expected to review pull requests as part of their day-to-day work on FOLIO.

 Code owners are made up of technical leads and senior developers from multiple teams, including frequent contributors to an area.